-Research has shown marijuana is effective for treating a variety of medical conditions.
-If traditional medications haven’t provided relief for you, it makes sense to seek alternative treatments.
+Any Maryland resident whose provider recommends medical cannabis as a treatment option for a qualifying medical condition is eligible to register with the Maryland Medical Cannabis Commission (MMCC) as a patient.
 Applying for a medical marijuana card in Maryland is relatively straightforward, but you do have to complete all of the steps in order to get approved.

 Although Maryland does not stipulate an age requirement for medical marijuana, the process we outline here is for adults.
 A different process is required for patients under the age of 18.
 Here is a link to that process.

-Medical marijuana is just like any other medication: it is only prescribed for those who have medical conditions which the drug is approved to treat.
-In addition, your condition must be diagnosed by a medical doctor, chiropractor or other medical professional qualified to make the diagnosis.
+Medical marijuana is just like any other medication: it is only prescribed to those with medical conditions that the drug is approved to treat.
+Also, your condition must be diagnosed by a medical doctor, chiropractor, or other medical professional qualified to make the diagnosis.
 You cannot register with the Maryland Medical Cannabis Commission without such a diagnosis.

 If you are plagued by at least one of the following conditions, you are assumed to qualify for medical marijuana to treat your condition: